-H2 Pinout (Programming Header) Pin Symbol 1/0 Description 1 +5V Р Main Voltage Supply +ve input pin.
+H1 Pinout (Programming Header) Pin Symbol 1/0 Description 1 +5V IN Р Main Voltage Supply +ve input pin.
 Reverse polarity protected.
 Range is 4.0V to 5.5V, nominal 5.0V.
-3 TX 0 Asynchronous Serial Transmit pin, TTL level.
+500mA minimum Required.
+2 N/C - No Connect - Leave this pin unconnected 3 TX 0 Asynchronous Serial Transmit pin, TTL level.
 Connect this pin to the Receive (Rx) signal of other serial devices.
 Used in conjunction with the RX pin for programming this microLCD.
 5.0V Tolerant Pin.
-Connected to TX0 via Resistor.
-5 RX I Asynchronous Serial Receive pin, TTL level.
+Connected to TXO via Resistor.
+4 N/C - No Connect - Leave this pin unconnected 5 RX I Asynchronous Serial Receive pin, TTL level.
 Connect this pin to the Transmit (Tx) signal of other serial devices.
 Used in conjunction with the TX pin for programming this microLCD.
 5.0V Tolerant Pin.
 Connected to RXO via Resistor.
-7 GND Р Supply Ground 9 RESET I Master Reset signal.
+6 N/C No Connect - Leave this pin unconnected 7 GND Р Supply Ground 8 N/C - No Connect - Leave this pin unconnected 9 RESET ı Master Reset signal.
 Internally pulled up to 3.3V via a 10K resistor.
 An active Low pulse greater than 2 micro-seconds will reset the module.
 If the module needs to be reset externally, only use open collector type circuits.
 This pin is not driven low by any internal conditions.
 The host should control this pin via one of its port pins using an open collector/drain arrangement.
-2,4,6,8,10 N/C - Pins are Reserved and must be left disconnected at all times
+10 N/C - No Connect - Leave this pin unconnected